bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 <https://github.com/bmstu-iu9/refal-5-lambda/releases/latest>.

 In the archive there are Refal-5λ, compiled into code on C++ and glue interpretive code.
-In order to get ready executable modules from it is essential to have an installed C++98 compiler on a computer.
-It is enough to download `bootstrap.bat` file on Windows or `bootstrap.sh` on Linux or macOS – after distribution there will be new executable files in the bin subfolder.
+In order to get ready executable modules from it, you must have an installed C++98 compiler on a computer.
+It is enough to download `bootstrap.bat` file in Windows or `bootstrap.sh` in Linux or macOS – after distribution there will be new executable files in the bin subfolder.

-Note. _After archive distribution the attribute `+x` in the executable files can be cleared.
+Note. _After the archive is distributed, the `+x` attribute in the executable files can be cleared.
 For its annealing it is required to implement the following command:_

     chmod +x *.sh scripts/load-config.sh bin/sr{efc,make}